RhythmLunatic/aliucord-plugins/README.md

 # Special Thanks
 zt, Ven Halen, Not Wing, and everyone else who answered my questions when I know virtually nothing about Java/Android

+# License
+GPLv3, if you would like an exception contact me.